kazurayam/UsingJsonPathToReadWebServiceResponse/README.md

 He wants to look up "13" out of this JSON.
 He wants to do it with the `"name": "ST Cycle 1"` portion as key for look up.

 Evan, the questioner, tried to parse the JSON using JsonSlurper, tried to consume it using basic Groovy language constructs (Iterator, for loop, etc).
-He found it.
+He found it difficult.

 ## Solution

 Previously, [Vinh_Nguyen suggested](https://forum.katalon.com/t/capture-response-id-from-put-rest-api/16069/8) [JsonPath](https://github.com/json-path/JsonPath/releases
 ) to analyze and selectively extract data out of JSON document.
+I think [JsonPath](https://github.com/json-path/JsonPath/releases
-I think JsonPath could be a powerful tool for anybody who wants to process Web Service Responses in JSON.
-However it seems nobody in Katalon Forum has tried it yet.
-Then let me try.
+) would be a powerful tool for anybody who wants to process Web Service Responses in JSON.
+However nobody in Katalon Forum posted sample which shows how to use JsonPath.

+Then, I will do it.

 ## Description